Forouz1339/Forouz1339/README.md

 - 👀 I’m interested in learning SQL
 - 🌱 I'm currently studying Health Administration
 - 💞️ I’m looking to collaborate on a health topic research project
-- 📫 You can reach me by email at forouzmir1@gmail Forouz1339/Forouz1339 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- 📫 You can reach me by email at forouzmir1@gmail.com Forouz1339/Forouz1339 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes